 In simple terms, a drill chuck is where you put your drill bit.
 It keeps the bit in and tight when you are drilling.

-If your chuck gets loose or is faulty, regardless of the quality of your drill, your work will be sloppy.
+If your chuck is loose or faulty, regardless of your drill's quality, your work will be sloppy.

 Two big kinds: